vincentjiang10/terrain-map/README.md

 #### Prerequisites
 This project implements the StdDraw library (https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html), which uses built-in java libraries like java.awt and javax.swing.

-NOTE: StdDraw library has been slightly modified to return abstracted JFrame (getFrame()).
-Additionally, init() was modified to add additional components other than the drawn map to main JFrame.
+NOTE: StdDraw library has been slightly modified: StdDraw.init() was modified to add additional components other than the drawn map to main JFrame as well as change the frame title.
+Additionally, the static initializer has been removed to prevent multiple calls to init().

 #### Note
 - Only gray, red, green, and blue can be set as pen color when running TerrainMap.java in console/terminal.
 Other colors will be available on the GUI.